Also known as: Renal disease - diet and Kidney disease - diet

 - Limit or avoid asparagus, avocado, potatoes, tomatoes or tomato sauce, winter squash, pumpkin, avocado, and cooked spinach

-Your recommended diet may change over time if your kidney disease gets worse, or if you need dialysis.
+You may need to alter your diet more if your kidney disease gets worse, or if you need dialysis.

 CALCIUM AND PHOSPHOROUS

-Calcium and phosphorous, two other important minerals in the body, are also monitored closely.
-Even in the early stages of chronic kidney disease, phosphorous levels in the blood can become too high.
+The minerals calcium and phosphorous will be checked often.
+Even in the early stages of chronic kidney disease, phosphorous levels in the blood can get too high.
 This can cause:

-You will need to limit the amount of dairy foods that you eat.
+You will need to limit the amount of dairy foods you eat, because they contain large amounts of phosphorous.
 This includes milk, yogurt, and cheese.
 Some dairy foods are lower in phosphorous, including tub margarine, butter, cream cheese, heavy cream, ricotta cheese, brie cheese, sherbet, and nondairy whipped toppings.

-Fruits and vegetables contain only small amounts of phosphorous.
+Fruits and vegetables contain only small amounts of phosphorous, but may contain large amounts of potassium.

-Your doctor and dialysis nurse will let you know how much you should drink every day.
-Do not eat too much of foods that contain a lot of water, such as soups, Jell-O, popsicles, ice cream, grapes, melons, lettuce, tomatoes, and celery.
+Your provider and dialysis nurse will let you know how much you should drink every day.
+DO NOT eat too much of foods that contain a lot of water, such as soups, Jell-O, Popsicles, ice cream, grapes, melons, lettuce, tomatoes, and celery.

 Use smaller cups or glasses and turn over your cup after you have finished it.